 How have you made the world a better place?

-If you need further proof that pursuing an MBA is the right path for you, check out this recent post from the HBS MBA Voices Blog.
+If you need further proof that pursuing a Harvard MBA is the right path for you, check out this evergreen post from the HBS MBA Voices Blog.